Facilitation

 11. Be selective about the tools you use

 Just as important as the way you communicate and collaborate is how you do it too — and that means paying attention to your tools.
-For instance, marketing and email automation software can make it more efficient to stay in close contact with stakeholders, while document management and online whiteboarding platforms can make remote and asynchronous collaboration easier.
+For instance, marketing and email automation software can make it more efficient to stay in close contact with stakeholders, while document management and online whiteboarding platforms like Mural can make remote and asynchronous collaboration easier.
 Whichever tools you choose, just make sure all your stakeholders are aligned on using them.

 12. Write out engagement reports and solicit feedback